flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 Sprite entries are 32-bit wide and their values can be divided into two groups:

 - **Attributes**: Contains x/y position, h/v flipping, size, shape (square or rectangle), sprite type (affine or regular) and location of the first tile.
-- **Affine data**: Only used if the sprite is affine, specify scaling and rotation.
+- **Affine data**: Only used if the sprite is affine.
+They specify scaling and rotation.

 #### Result {.tab}